ChenJiaoyan/OntoStreamLearn/README.md

 Air data and meteorology data are separatedly exported to files with "mongodump -d db_name -o dir" command.
 You can use "mongorestore -d db_name -o dir/*" commend to separatedly import them into Mongo DB.

+The codes have been out of maintenance.
 Please contact Jiaoyan Chen for any questions or interests.